-A colorist may need to change the lighting in a scene so that it appears appropriate for the time of day it’s supposed to take place.
+A colorist may need to change the lighting in a scene to appear appropriate for the time of day it’s supposed to take place.

-For instance, a black-and-white film may need its scenes set at night subtly altered so that they appear dark enough for nighttime.
+For instance, a black-and-white film may need its scenes set at night subtly altered to appear dark enough for nighttime.

-The changing intensity of light helps drivers see better on roads and pedestrians see better while walking.
+The changing intensity of light helps drivers see better on roads and pedestrians while walking.

-In film, contrast refers to the range between the brightest and darkest areas of an image.
+Contrast refers to the range between an image’s brightest and darkest areas in the film.

 Scenes with high contrast are generally considered more dramatic, while scenes with low contrast are considered less dramatic.

-Colorists may use a technique called “dynamic range compression” to make high-contrast scenes more dramatic or low-contrast scenes more subtle.
+Colourists may use “dynamic range compression” to make high-contrast scenes more dramatic or low-contrast scenes more subtle.

 How Do You Become A Colorist in Film?